CorndelWithSoftwire/DevOps-Course-Workshop-Module-05/during_the_workshop.md

 Now for something more complicated.
 In Module 04 we worked with a legacy application called the Chimera Reporting Server.
 In the remainder of this exercise we are going to convert that application to using Docker.
 This process is sometimes called "dockerising" or "containerising" an application.

 Fortunately, we already have a Dockerfile for running the webapp and a half-written Dockerfile for running the CLI.
 You can find these in [./dockerfiles](./dockerfiles).

-Clone this repository so you have a copy of that folder.
-If you are on Windows and you create the files yourself, make sure to create the [run.sh](./dockerfiles/run.sh) file with LF line endings so it is compatible with the Linux container.
+Clone this repository to get a local copy of that folder.

 This application will run slightly differently to the previous module.
 The `webapp` container will still serve a simple website, but the `cliapp` container behaves slightly differently.